MoatLab/FEMU/docs/devel/qapi-code-gen.rst

-There are several kinds of types: simple types (a number of built-in types, such as ``int`` and ``str``; as well as enumerations), arrays, complex types (structs and two flavors of unions), and alternate types (a choice between other types).
+There are several kinds of types: simple types (a number of built-in types, such as ``int`` and ``str``; as well as enumerations), arrays, complex types (structs and unions), and alternate types (a choice between other types).

 Schema syntax